oracle-livelabs/apex/oci-document-understanding/2-install-scripts/2-install-scripts.md

     - Authentication Type: **OCI Native Authentication**

     - OCI User ID: Enter the OCID of the Oracle Cloud user Account.
-You can find the OCID in the Configuration File Preview generated during the API Key creation.
+The OCID is in the Configuration File Preview generated during the API Key creation.
     Your OCI User ID looks similar to **ocid1.user.oc1..aaaaaaaa\*\*\*\*\*\*wj3v23yla**

     - OCI Private Key: Open the private key (.pem file) downloaded in the previous task.
 Copy and paste the API Key.